pstefanovic/grpc-load-balancing/gRPCIstioGatewayMesh.md

 Traffic setup:

 * one common Service "server" that selects pods from both versions server-v1 and server-v2;
+* client sends its traffic to a "server" service;
 * HTTPRoute "server-routes" that matches all traffic from the "server" service and direct it to the "server-v1" service.
-* client sends its traffic to a "server" service.

 Deploying server, routes, and client: